oescoba2/MyWork/README.md

 I love football (i.e. soccer) and am a huge fan of Real Madrid.
 In my spare time, I like to cook, watch series and movies, play the piano and guitar, and learn new things.

-Feel free to contact me for any question using form found at the bottom of my [website](https://oescoba2.github.io.).
+Feel free to contact me for any question using the form found at the bottom of my [website](https://oescoba2.github.io.).
 I give a breakdown of the contents therein in a TL;DR format.
 I also add some pictures or animations for quicker understanding of the results.